BlueKittyMeow/Emil/brainstorming/character-development.md

   - Possible connection to other characters
 - Plot significance:
   - Parallel to Emil's condition
-  - Potential victim of Protégé
   - Impact on Emil's self-awareness
-  - Connection to Felix's world
-  - Role in uncovering mystery
 - Family Dynamics:
   - Mother's specific medical conditions
   - Cost of mother's care